xiduzo/portfolio_astro/src/content/portfolio/athena.md

 ![Teachers insights into feedback](/portfolio/athena/feedback.png)

 _A contract_
 With Athena students of a project team are creating a contract at the start of the project with each other.
-This contract contains all indicators on which the students will give each other feedback upon.<br/><br/>
+This contract contains all indicators on which the students will give each other feedback upon.<br aria-hidden="true"/><br aria-hidden="true"/>
 The indicators are divided into 4 competences; Attitude, accountability, knowledge development and functioning within the group.
-<br/><br/>
+<br aria-hidden="true"/><br aria-hidden="true"/>
 Project coordinators can set initial indicators which the students can select for their contract.
 Besides, Athena also allows each team to make their own indicators on which they think the whole team should act upon.
-<br/><br/>
+<br aria-hidden="true"/><br aria-hidden="true"/>
 All students within a project team give weekly feedback to each other on the agreed upon indicators.

 **Insights into trello activities**